Mom and daughter play blocks together.

 Nesting Cups

-3. Next, give me the smallest and largest nesting cups.
-When I am able to figure out which cup goes inside the other, let me try two cups closer in size.
+3. Next, give your child the smallest and largest containers to explore which one fits inside the other.
+Then try two containers that are closer in size.

 Pencil icon.